Tooth Colored Fillings Melville, NY

 In the 1970s, "white fillings" came into common use.
 These "tooth-colored fillings" were made of a plastic dental resin filled with microscopic filler particles and were called composites.
 When dental composites were first introduced, they could only be used in the front teeth, because they weren't strong enough to withstand the chewing pressure of the back teeth.

-Today, these fillings are colored to match the patient's teeth and are practically invisible to the untrained eye.
+Today, these fillings are colored to match your teeth and are practically invisible to the untrained eye.
 Tooth-colored fillings can be used for aesthetic and/or medical purposes.
-These tooth-colored fillings can replace old and worn dental amalgam, gold or other metal fillings.
+These tooth-colored fillings can replace old and worn dental amalgam, gold, or other metal fillings.

 What are Tooth-Colored Fillings made of?

-Tooth-colored fillings, also known as Composite, are a combination of multiple ceramic type materials of various sizes, shapes, and properties (like quartz and silica, to name a few) added to a liquid type resin.
-These materials are more resilient and long-lasting.
-Dr. Glasser is proud to offer tooth-colored fillings to his patients and encourages patients to take advantage of their natural appearance.
+Tooth-colored fillings, also known as composite, are a combination of multiple ceramic-type materials of various sizes, shapes, and properties (like quartz and silica, to name a few) added to a liquid-type resin.
+These materials are more resilient and longer lasting.
+Dr. Glasser is proud to offer tooth-colored fillings to our patients and encourages patients to take advantage of their natural appearance.

 Tooth-colored fillings are bonded directly to the affected tooth to restore small areas of decay or to replace current fillings.
 They are placed in the same way as traditional metal fillings but may take a little longer to perform.
 The tooth must be kept dry and free of saliva.
-After the decay is removed, Dr. Glasser applies an adhesive to the tooth along with the white composite filling, which is then hardened into place with a special light.Tooth-Colored Fillings
+After the decay is removed, Dr. Glasser applies an adhesive to the tooth along with the white composite filling, which is then hardened into place with a special light.Dental bonding for conservative tooth decay treatment

 Schedule a Consultation Today